 Foods containing magnesium include chicken, whole grains, legumes, dairy products, and vegetables like cabbage, green beans, peas, broccoli, artichokes, asparagus, and Brussels sprouts.
 A diet high in magnesium is a recommended way to prevent high blood pressure by causing your blood vessels to relax.

 Your heart health can be improved and your blood pressure lowered by getting regular exercise of any sort, and even an act as simple as walking can make a significant difference.
-The more you exercise, the more good you can do.
+The more you frequent moderate exercise, the more good you can do.
 One study showed that 150 minutes of moderate exercise like walking per week can help lower your blood pressure (75 minutes of vigorous exercise like running will bring the same benefit).

 Foods high in potassium include beans, nuts and seeds, dairy like yogurt or milk, fruit of all kinds, leafy green vegetables, and fish like tuna and salmon.
 Potassium helps your body get rid of the high amounts of sodium in today’s modern diet, which eases the pressure on your blood vessels and improves your overall health.

 Caffeine elevates blood pressure, so go easy on the coffee.
 Consider switching from coffee to tea, or from a caffeinated tea to an herbal one, and see if cutting back on caffeine doesn’t have a positive effect on your blood pressure levels.

 Stress can cause very real physical reactions in the body, from skin breakouts to hair loss, to high blood pressure.
 It can also increase your heart rate and constrict your blood vessels.